core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 * YANG Schema Item iDentifier (SID): Unsigned integer used to identify different YANG items.

-# Properties of the CBOR Encoding
+# Properties of the CBOR Encoding {#properties-of-cbor-encoding}

 This document defines CBOR encoding rules for YANG schema trees and their subtrees.

 A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
 This specification supports two type of CBOR keys; YANG Schema Item iDentifier (SID) as defined in {{sid}} and names as defined in {{name}}.
 Each of these key types is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 Protocols or mechanisms implementing this specification can mandate the use of a specific key type.

 In order to minimize the size of the encoded data, the proposed mapping avoids any unnecessary meta-information beyond those natively supported by CBOR.
-For instance, CBOR tags are used solely in the case of anyxml schema nodes and the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.
+For instance, CBOR tags are used solely in the case of SID not encoded as delta, anyxml schema nodes and the union datatype to distinguish explicitly the use of different YANG datatypes encoded using the same CBOR major type.

-Unless specified otherwise by the protocol or mechanism implementing this specification, the infinite lengths encoding as defined in {{RFC7049}} section 2.2 SHALL be supported by CBOR decoders.
+Unless specified otherwise by the protocol or mechanism implementing this specification, the indefinite lengths encoding as defined in {{RFC7049}} section 2.2 SHALL be supported by CBOR decoders.

 Data nodes implemented using a CBOR array, map, byte string, and text string can be instantiated but empty.
 In this case, they are encoded with a length of zero.